 With the new conversion tracking changes, the flow conversions will be the share of the unique user entries that performed the conversion goal within the attribution window after receiving any of the Flow Action campaign messages during their flow trip.

-This would mean that all the conversions attributed to flows will be influenced by at least one of Action campaigns of the flow and all the conversion of the Action campaigns will be attributed to flows.
+This would mean that all the conversions attributed to flows will be influenced by at least one of the Action campaigns of the flow, and all the conversions of the Action campaigns will be attributed to flows.
 Thus, the issues listed above with the earlier conversion tracking and attribution method are addressed with these new changes.

 Assuming that the below flow is configured with Notification click as the conversion goal for the flow and 2 hours as the attribution window.
 The "Has Received push" condition is evaluated for 2 hours.

-The user enters the flow at 1:00 PM on Day D1, the message is not delivered till 3:01 PM for some reason.
+The user enters the flow at 1:00 PM on Day D1, but the message is not delivered till 3:01 PM for some reason.
 Hence the user is sent the push 2 campaign at 3:02 and then exits the flow by 3:03 PM.
 Eventually, both messages are delivered at 3:10 PM.
-User clicks on Push 2 message on 3:11 PM and on Push 1 message an hour later at 4:11 PM.
+The user clicks on Push 2 message at 3:11 PM and Push 1 message an hour later at 4:11 PM.

-Now, both the Action campaign's conversion and conversion event both will increase by 1 each, the flow conversion will increase by 1 and the flow conversion event will increase by 2.
+Now, both the Action campaign's conversion and conversion event will increase by 1 each, the flow conversion will increase by 1, and the flow conversion event will increase by 2.

-The user enters the flow at 1:00 PM on Day D1, the message is not delivered till 3:01 PM for some reason.
+The user enters the flow at 1:00 PM on Day D1, but the message is not delivered till 3:01 PM for some reason.
 Hence the user is sent the push 2 campaign at 3:02 and then exits the flow by 3:03 PM.
 Eventually, both messages are delivered at 3:10 PM.
-The user clicks on the Push 2 message on 3:11 PM and on Push 1 message two hours later at 5:11 PM.
+The user clicks on the Push 2 message at 3:11 PM and the Push 1 message two hours later at 5:11 PM.